 Right after completing the DAT, you are provided with an unofficial score report at the Prometric Test Center.
 This report will then be audited for accuracy and verified by the Department of Testing Services.
 Official scores are forwarded within three to four weeks to the dental schools, which are indicated on your DAT application.
 The ADA also sends the scores to the appropriate standardized application service such as the Associated American Dental Schools Application Service (AADSAS) or the Texas Medical and Dental Schools Application Service (TMDSAS) in case the specified dental schools participate in any one of these services.
 Scores are then posted to your dental school application and then forwarded to the respective faculties within one week.
 In such a case, you can confirm the proper submission of your official DAT scores by logging into your ADEA AADSAS application.
 Requests of additional copies and/or recipients mean additional fees and transmittal time.
 For more details about this process, please check the ADA website.

-The Gold Standard DAT’s best prep for a high DAT score includes 4 books, online NS videos, MP3s, flashcards and practice tests including TopScore Pro.
+The Gold Standard DAT's best prep for a high DAT score includes 6 paperback books (also available as eBooks), online NS videos, MP3s/audio files, flashcards and full-length practice tests.
 Our team of authors includes applicants with very high DAT scores (AA: 27) who were accepted to Ivy League dental schools.
 Come learn from our experience.
 Click on the image below for more information.